JanakiramGit/my-react-app/README.md

-This is a Reat JS front end application to create a list of Todo items.
+This is a React JS front end application to create a list of Todo items.

 This application uses a back end Springboot API for CRUD operations of the Todo items.